 - Sales.

-What is the Halal Certification Process?
+What is the Halal Certification Process in Indonesia?

 Each Halal certificate now costs between US$21 to US$351, and thanks to GR 39/2021, the certification process is much quicker.
 Halal certification, certificate renewal, international certificate registration, and the introduction of new products or services all incur fees that are subject to the regulations outlined in Minister of Finance Regulation 57 of 2021.